ome/omero-documentation/server/upgrade.rst

 If you are upgrading your OMERO.server from 4.4.0 to 4.4.1, the workflow is almost identical except the database doesn't need to be upgraded.
-See the :ref:`rst_upgrade_441` section for detailed steps.
+See the :ref:`server/upgrade#441` section for detailed steps.

 Upgrade from 4.3.x server to 4.4.1 server
 -----------------------------------------

 .. note:: The passwords and logins used here are examples.
-Please consult the :ref:`rst_troubleshooting` section for explanation.
+Please consult the :ref:`troubleshooting` section for explanation.

 Perform a database backup
 ^^^^^^^^^^^^^^^^^^^^^^^^^